- Plan and run events like trade shows, conferences and exhibitions

 You could begin as an administrator or marketing assistant with a conference management company, possibly through temporary work.
 As your experience grows, you may be able to take on more responsibility for organising events.

 With experience, you could take on bigger events.
 You could become assistant manager, then manager.
-You could set up your own consultancy.
+You could set up your own consultancy or work as a freelance conference or events manager.